Carath\'eodory distance-preserving maps between bounded symmetric domains: The Gromov product in a bounded symmetric domain

 is a flat.
 In fact, every flat containing the origin is of this form, and in this case the isometry is the restriction of the exponential map, $z\in V\mapsto \tanh(z)$, to the linear span of the flat; see~\cite[Lemma 4.3 and Corollary 4.8]{loos_bounded_symmetric_domains_and_jordan_pairs}.

 For each $a\in D$, the \emph{M\"obius transformation} $g_a \colon D\to D$ given by,

 is a biholomorphic map, and hence an isometry of the Kobayashi/Carath\'eodory distance and of the Bergman distance.
 The derivative of $g_a$ at any point $b\in D$ has the following expression in terms of the Bergman operator: $g'_a(b) = B(a, a)^{1/2} B(b, -a)^{-1}$; see~\cite[equation (3.2)]{chu_Jordan_structures_in_geometry_and_analysis}.
-We will see that if $a$ and $b$ are points lying in a common flat that contains $0$, then $g_a$ and $g_b$ commute, and both maps leave the flat invariant.
+We will see that if $a$ and $b$ are points lying in a common flat that contains $0$, then $g_a$ and $g_b$ commute, and both maps leave the flat invariant. \begin{lemma} Let $e_1,\dots, e_r$ be a frame, and let $a := a_1 e_1 + \dots + a_r e_r$ and $b := b_1 e_1 + \dots + b_r e_r$ be two elements of the associated flat, with all coefficients $a_i$ and $b_i$ in $\R$.
+Set $a_0 := b_0 := 0$.
+Then,